hfp/libxs/README.md

 Further, the generated interface of the library also encodes the parameters the library was built for (static information).
 This helps optimizing client code related to the library's functionality.
 For example, the LIBXS_MAX_* and LIBXS_AVG_* information can be used with the LIBXS_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to the problem domain of LIBXS.

 ### Auto-dispatch
-The function 'libxs_?mm_dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
+The function 'libxs_?dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
 In contrast, the automatic code dispatch is orchestrating three levels:

 1. Specialized routine (implemented in assembly code),
 2. Inlinable C/C++ code or optimized FORTRAN code, and